aliuahma/Triton/README.md

 # DRIVE: Differential Robots In Virtual Environments
-A differential robot simulator written in rust for implementing motion and localization algorithms.
+A differential robot simulator written in Rust for implementing motion and localization algorithms.